-Motormen are required to ensure that the front door is closed on the street side and opened on the safety zone side in the following areas:-
+Motormen are required to ensure that the front door is closed on the Sturt Street side and opened on the safety zone side in the following areas:-

-Sturt St. between Grenville St. and Pleasant Street.
+Sturt St. between Grenville and Pleasant Sts.
 Sturt St. between Pleasant St. and Hamilton Avenue.
 Wendouree Parade throughout.